rmjarvis/TreeCorr/docs/binning.rst

 Additionally, there is one other way to use the ``brute`` parameter.
 If you set ``brute`` to 1 or 2, rather than True or False, then the forced traversal to the leaf cells will only apply to ``cat1`` or ``cat2`` respectively.
-The cells for the other catalog will use the normal criterion based on the ``bin_slop`` parameter to decide whether it is acceptable to use a non-leaf cell or to continue traversing the tree.
+The cells for the other catalog will use the normal criterion based on the ``bin_slop`` and ``angle_slop`` parameters to decide whether it is acceptable to use a non-leaf cell or to continue traversing the tree.